-Either Party may appeal the Outcome, including the finding of responsible or not responsible and/or the sanctions, via email to the Title IX Coordinator.
+Either Party may file an appeal via email to the Title IX Coordinator.
 The appeal will be conducted in an impartial manner by an impartial decision-maker (the Appeal Officer).
-The Title IX Coordinator will appoint an Appeal Officer from a pool of external appeal officers with specific training and experience in Title IX matters.
+Appeal officers may be members of the College's Executive Council or may be external Title IX professionals with specific training and experience, appointed for this purpose.
+Appeal officers must be unbiased and without any conflicts of interest.